 This course will examine the historical development and present philosophies in the handling of those adjudged to be law violators.
 Federal, state, and local correctional systems will be studied, including prison/jail architecture and its impact on safety and prison organization.
 Various sentencing/presentencing/release aspects such as--the bail process and bail schedules, probation and intermediate sanctions, parole and prisoner reentry--are examined.
 A study is then made of the various clients within, and the differences between, the adult and juvenile correctional systems.

-Prerequisite: CJ165 - Introduction to Criminal Law 50 Hours 4.5 Quarter Credits
+4.5 Quarter Credits

-This course coincides with the California State Bureau of Security and Investigative Services mandated security officer training curriculum including: Powers to Arrest,

-Terrorism/Weapons of Mass Destruction, Public Relations, Observation and Documentation, Officer Safety, Crime Scene preservation, Communication, Legal Aspects, Courtroom

-Demeanor, and Introduction to Security Supervision.
+This course coincides with the California State Bureau of Security and Investigative Services mandated security officer training curriculum including: Powers to Arrest, Terrorism/Weapons of Mass Destruction, Public Relations, Observation and Documentation, Officer Safety, Crime Scene preservation, Communication, Legal Aspects, Courtroom Demeanor, and Introduction to Security Supervision.
 Successful completion of this course should result in the subject mastery required to sit for the State of California Guard Card test.
 Prerequisite: CJ165 - Introduction to Criminal Law 50 Hours 4.5.0 Quarter Credits

 This course will be an overview of the criminal justice system in America, with an emphasis on criminal procedures and California statutes including: a basic study of laws of arrest, relevant Constitutional amendments, the federal and state court systems, basic pre-trial procedures and motions, the elements of a crime/corpus delicti, initial and felony arraignments, search and seizure applications and exceptions, Miranda admonition and waivers, grand jury indictment/true Bill, confessions and Beheler admonitions, felony preliminary hearings, as well as a study of Murder which covers 1st and 2nd degree homicide, voluntary and involuntary manslaughter, and Watson Murder as it applies to DUI cases.
+Prerequisite: None 50 Hours 4.5 Quarter Credits

-This course will define criminology; describe the roles, duties, and impact of criminologists on the criminal justice system; define the basics of an anti-social personality; compare the classical, biological, psychological, psycho
+This course will define criminology; describe the roles, duties, and impact of criminologists on the criminal justice system; define the basics of an anti-social personality; compare the classical, biological, psychological, psychiatric, social structure, social process, and social development theories of criminology; consider methods of applying scientific study to criminal activity; and relate criminology theory and practice to careers in law enforcement.
+Where criminology theories come from will also be studied, as will how various theories interact and/or cancel each other out-as well as evaluating the central theme and question of free will versus determinism as the primary causal factor of criminal behavior.
 Prerequisite: CJ165 - Introduction to Criminal Law 50 Hours 4.5 Quarter Credits